-The lake is a popular recreation area for fishing, water skiing, swimming and canoeing, especially during the warmer summer months.
+The lake is a popular recreation area for fishing, water skiing, swimming and canoeing, especially during the summer.
 The recreation park is located on the south-western edge of the lake, accessible via Magpie Hollow Road.

 Also worth visiting is the Lyell Dam.
-A visitor area with a small car park offers the opportunity to have a closer look at this amazing piece of engineering.
+A visitor area with a small car park offers the opportunity to have a closer look at this fantastic piece of engineering.

 Situated on the Fish River, Oberon Dam was built during and after WWII to help resolve chronic water supply problems in the area.

-Read more about Oberon Dam and other dams in and around Sydney here.
+Read more about Oberon Dam and other dams in and around Sydney.

-The Jenolan Caves are also considered to be the world’s oldest known and dated open cave system, approximately 340 million years of age.
+The Jenolan Caves are also considered the world’s oldest known and dated open cave system, approximately 340 million years of age.

 Visitors to the Jenolan Caves can choose from several guided tours to explore some of the caves with spectacular and unique limestone formations.